 Employee Reporting: Executive management will establish a safety reporting program as a viable tool for employees to voice their safety concerns.
 All frontline employees will be responsible for utilizing this program as part of the Safety Management System.
-No action will be taken against any employee who communicates a safety condition through the safety reporting program unless such disclosure indicates the following: an illegal act, gross misconduct or negligence, or a deliberate or willful disregard of rules, policies, and procedures by the reporting employee.
+No action will be taken against any employee who communicates a safety condition through WeGo Public Transit's safety reporting program unless such disclosure indicates the following: an illegal act, gross misconduct or negligence, or a deliberate or willful disregard of WeGo Public Transit's rules, policies, and procedures by the reporting employee.